Skip to content

 Pros

-- Professionalism: Using business email can help to establish a professional image for yourself and your company, which can be important for building credibility and trust.
+• Professionalism: Using a business email can help to establish a professional image for yourself and your company, which can be important for building credibility and trust.

-- Cost-effective: Business email is often included as part of a larger suite of office tools, such as Microsoft Office or Google Workspace, making it a cost-effective solution for communication.
+• Cost-effective: Business email is often included as part of a larger suite of office tools, such as Microsoft Office or Google Workspace, making it a cost-effective communication solution.

 Cons